dvexamples/linux-howto/Secure Boot/Readme.md

 When we write anything into PK variable the 'setup mode' will be switched off.

 ## Install only new keys
+If you need install just your own keys you need understand that you will need sign your kernel and bootloader with this new keys.
+Otherwise it will not be loaded by BIOS.
+Even Ubuntu (beacuse it is signed by Microsoft).

 To write KEK and DB run the following
 ```bash
 efi-updatevar -e -f KEK.esl KEK